New Planar P-time Computable Six-Vertex Models and a Complete Complexity Classification: Introduction

 The six-vertex model has a long history in physics.
-Linus Pauling in 1935 first introduced the six-vertex models to account for the residual entropy of water ice~\cite{Pauling}.
+Pauling in 1935 introduced the six-vertex model to account for the residual entropy of water ice~\cite{Pauling}.
 Consider a large number of oxygen and hydrogen atoms in a 1 to 2 ratio.
 Each oxygen atom (O) is connected by a bond to four other neighboring oxygen atoms (O), and each bond is occupied by one hydrogen atom (H).
-Physical constraint requires that each (H) is closer to either one or the other of the two neighboring (O), but never in the middle of the bond.
+Physical constraint requires that each (H) is closer to exactly one of the two neighboring (O).
 Pauling argued~\cite{Pauling} that, furthermore, the allowed configurations are such that at each oxygen (O) site, exactly two hydrogen (H) are closer to it, and the other two are farther away.
-The placement of oxygen and hydrogen atoms can be naturally represented by vertices and edges of a 4-regular graph.
-The constraint on the placement of hydrogen atoms (H) can be represented by an orientation of the edges of the graph, such that at every vertex (O), exactly two edges are oriented toward the vertex, and exactly two edges are oriented away from it.
-In other words, this is an \emph{Eulerian orientation}.
+This can be naturally represented by a 4-regular graph.
+The constraint on the placement of hydrogen atoms (H) can be represented by an orientation of the edges of the graph, such that at every vertex (O), the in-degree and out-degree are both 2.
+In other words, this is an \emph{Eulerian orientation} \cite{Mihail-Winkler, cai2020beyond}.
 Since there are ${4 \choose 2} =6$ local valid configurations, this is called the six-vertex model.
 In addition to water ice, potassium dihydrogen phosphate KH$_2$PO$_4$ (KDP) also satisfies this model.
+The valid local configurations of the six-vertex model are illustrated in Figure~\ref{fig:6vertex}.
+The energy $E$ of the system is determined by six parameters $\epsilon_1, \epsilon_2, \ldots, \epsilon_6$ associated with each type of { local configuration}.
+If there are $n_i$ sites in local configurations of type $i$, then $E = n_1 \epsilon_1 + n_2 \epsilon_2 + \ldots + n_6 \epsilon_6$.
+Then the partition function is $Z_{\rm Six} = \sum e^{-E/k_BT}$, where the sum is over all valid configurations, $k_B$ is Boltzmann's constant, and $T$ is the system's temperature.
+This is a \emph{sum-of-product} computation where the sum is over all Eulerian orientations of the graph, and the product is over all vertices where each contributes a factor $c_i = c^{\epsilon_i}$ if it is in configuration $i$ ($1 \le i \le 6$) for some constant $c$.